 - During the COVID19 crisis, please email with scanned or electronic receipts (including itemized ones for meals).
 No expenses will be reimbursed unless they are properly documented.

 - Include in your Reimbursement Form, the purpose for your expense, names and titles of participants, business affiliation, and the date and title of event.
 Expenses for spouses and/or children are not covered.

-- Make photocopies of the Reimbursement form (T-5) and all receipts you mailed to HTI, just in case they are lost in transit.
+- Make copies of the Reimbursement form (T-5) and all receipts you send to HTI.

 - Mailing address noted on the form must be your home address, not that of your school/institution.

 - Expenses incurred in foreign currency must be submitted with the rate of exchange in effect at the time of the transaction, not those in effect when you complete your reimbursement form.
 You are responsible for converting foreign currency to United States currency.
 Conversion rates can be found at oanda.com/convert/classic.

 HTI’s policy for lodging, meal, and transportation expenses are outlined below: